davet2001/home-assistant-addons/mitmproxy/DOCS.md

 ```

 The list with all possible settings can be found [here](https://docs.mitmproxy.org/stable/concepts-options/#available-options).

+It is possible to modify settings via the user interface, but these are not
+currently saved between restarts of the mitmproxy addon.

 If you need to write into a file, the `/share` folder is mapped into the addon.

 ## Certificates